gardenermike/model-predictive-controller/README.md

 ## Discussion

+### Waypoints
+The simulator, like the real world, does not have some magical set of lines drawn everywhere for vehicles to follow.
+Instead, the simulator has a series of points that approximately follow the center of the track.
+In order to follow these points, a third-order polynomial is [fit to the waypoints within sensor range](https://github.com/gardenermike/model-predictive-controller/blob/master/src/main.cpp#L123).
+The Eigen matrix library used this project supports [fitting an arbitrary-degree polynomial to a set of points](https://eigen.tuxfamily.org/dox/group__TutorialLinearAlgebra.html).
+The [polyfit method in main.cpp](https://github.com/gardenermike/model-predictive-controller/blob/master/src/main.cpp#L47) provides the implementation.
+A third-order polynomial provides a strong fit to a series of points, far better than linear and better than a second-order polynomial.
+Polynomials of higher degree could closer fit the points, but are likely to over fit, leading to a less smooth curve.
+I ran into fit problems when I forecast a trajectory beyond the furthest waypoint.
+The polynomial at times sharply diverged from the lane when outside the bounds of the waypoints, so using the polynomial only where it was a good fit proved to be important.
+I [translate the waypoint data from the simulator to vehicle coordinates](https://github.com/gardenermike/model-predictive-controller/blob/master/src/main.cpp#L106) in order to keep the math simple for finding a matching trajectory.
+I missed this step at first, which I was able to quickly catch when I plotted the waypoints, and they had no correlation to the vehicle.

 ### Model
+#### State
 The state that is modeled by the controller in this project consists of six elements:
 * The X position of the vehicle.
 To simplify the math, I [transform the map coordinates to vehicle coordinates](https://github.com/gardenermike/model-predictive-controller/blob/master/src/main.cpp#L106), which puts the vehicle at the origin of the coordinate system.
 In this translated coordinate system, X is always 0.
 * The Y position of the vehicle.
 Like the X position, the Y coordinate is always 0 from the perspective of the vehicle.